-We know that getting ready to visit MD Anderson for the first time can be stressful because there’s so much to do.
-Here’s a list that will make it easy to prepare for your first appointment.
+Getting ready to visit MD Anderson for the first time can take a lot of planning.
+Here’s a list that will make it easier to prepare for your first appointment.

 Organize medical records

-Your patient access specialist will review all of the necessary medical documents we would like you to bring for your first appointment.
-Download our checklist.
+Your patient access staff member will review the necessary medical documents you need to bring for your first appointment.

-We can arrange domestic and international travel to and from Houston and help you find a place to stay close to the Texas Medical Center.
+We can assist with domestic and international travel to and from Houston and help you find a place to stay that is close to one of our campuses.

 - Email: firstname.lastname@example.org